What is Digital Printing DTF?

 DTF vs. Other Digital Printing Techniques

 If you know about DTG (Direct-to-Garment), sublimation, or screen printing, you’ll see that digital printing DTF is way more flexible and saves time.
 DTG needs you to treat cotton fabrics first, but DTF works on cotton, polyester, and more without any prep.
-A 2024 report from Grand View Research says the DTF market is growing fast at 12.1% each year, doing better than DTG because it can handle so many materials.

 Also, DTF sticks to almost anything—plastic, leather, ceramics, glass, or wood.
 This makes it perfect for businesses that need to print on all kinds of products.